-A single board assembly can go as high as $300 depending on the board parts while 100s of the same order might be around $450.
-So, should you choose to go the SMT).
+A single board assembly can go as high as $300 depending on the board parts, while 100s of the same order might be around $450.
 This will make it easy for a pick and place machine to easily pick and place the components on the PCB (PCB assembly way, don’t do small units like five or ten; make it range between hundreds and thousands.
+So, should you choose to go to the SMT)?

 Smaller device sizes during PCB manufacturing might save the production cost

+This will make it easy for a pick and place machine to easily pick and place the components on the PCB (PCB Assembly.
 But they add more complexity during the SMT).
-This will make it easy for a pick and place machine to easily pick and place the components on the PCB (PCB Assembly.
-When a board is too small, it will make components to be all packed together making it harder to assemble the parts on the board.
+When a board is too small, it will make details all packed together, making it harder to assemble the parts on the board.

 Smaller Board Sizes might reduce the PCB manufacturing cost, but it could make the board design quite complicated.
-Such complication would end up increasing the value of assembly because of the required precision equipment needed during assembly.
+Such complications would increase the value of assembly because of the required precision equipment needed during assembly.

-Clearance of a board might not fully impact on the cost of the PCBs as it will impact on the board’s assembly cost.
+Clearance of a board might not fully impact the cost of the PCBs as it will impact the board’s assembly cost.
 A small and congested board clearance would require more time and manufacturing resources during assembly.

 The placement of polarized components is similarly a vital consideration.
 The post should only feature two-orientation (maximum) for the assembly machine to lessen the time spent on attaching components aboard.
 Improper documentation of the BOM (Bill of Materials) can also incur extra costs due to misinterpretation.